-Long-term trend (1937-2011)
+Long-term trend (1937-2015)

-Short-term trend (10-year trend)
+Short-term trend (2006-2015)

-Change from previous year (2011-2012)
+Change from previous year (2014-2015)

-About half the water in the Bay comes from its rivers; the other half from the Atlantic Ocean.
-In an average year, three rivers deliver most (about 81 percent) of the river flow: the Susquehanna (48 percent), Potomac (19 percent) and James (14 percent).
+About half of the water in the Chesapeake Bay comes from its rivers and streams; the rest comes from the Atlantic Ocean.
+In an average year, three rivers deliver most (about 81 percent) of the river flow to the Bay: the Susquehanna (48 percent), the Potomac (19 percent) and the James (14 percent).
 The U.S. Geological Survey (USGS) uses monitoring data from the Susquehanna, Potomac and James to estimate river flow to the Bay.
 The USGS updates flow each month and compiles a summary each year.
 Trend analyses are available in USGS Circular 1316, Chapter 5 and in a more recent report assessing trends between 1985 and 2010.

 US Geological Survey